Scahec/Scahec.github.io/README.md

- **Signs of a deficiency:** Lack of satisfaction and reward, exhaustion, depression, a lack of drive, and overeating.
+ **Signs of deficiency:** Lack of satisfaction and reward, exhaustion, depression, a lack of drive, and overeating.